 The cost of the living trust may exceed the cost of a will.
 However, a comprehensive estate plan, whether a will or trust is utilized, should include an analysis of titling and beneficiary designations on existing assets.
 Otherwise, the will or trust will not effectively transfer assets to the correct beneficiaries.
 If this analysis is properly completed, the cost of an estate plan utilizing a will or a trust will not be significantly different in cost.
 Contact us for your estate plan analysis.

 In order for a living trust to work properly, it is important that the law office provide advice and forms to help in changing the name on the title of assets to the trust.
 It is also important that the living trust agreement is coordinated with a will, a durable power of attorney and various other documents which all work together to accomplish your goals.
 When comparing costs of living trusts, services provided should also be considered.
 If letters to transfer assets, consultations, and all documents are not included in the fees quoted, a bargain may not be such a bargain.
 Prior to deciding to purchase a trust, you should be aware of total cost involved.

 Will a living trust protect my assets from potential nursing home costs?

 -Revocable living trusts will not shield assets from nursing home costs.
 Assets held in a revocable living trust will be considered to be your assets for purposes of Medicaid eligibility.
-Medicaid is the government program which covers costs of nursing home care for those eligible, but eligibility is available only to those whose income and assets are under allowable levels.
+Medicaid also known as a Title 19 is the government program which covers costs of nursing home care for those eligible, but eligibility is available only to those whose income and assets are under allowable levels.
 If you can manage and control the assets, the assets are considered as yours for purposes of Medicaid eligibility.
 However, there are other estate plan techniques that you may desire to discuss with an attorney that can have an impact upon nursing home care.
 Contact us with your nursing home cost questions.